Responding to injustice and building an inclusive church

 As Christians, we are called to respond with love and compassion and to continually work to address racial and social injustice.

-We know that there is work for us to do in this area, and we are starting to look at this across a number of areas:
+We know that there is work for us to do in the area or racial justice, and we are starting to look at this across a number of areas:

 - Challenge - we continue to address institutional racism, listening to and learning from the experiences of UK minority ethnic people;